 Through access to impact data on the platform and the ease with which it can be shared, impacted data is no longer stuck in siloed databases, which makes due diligence faster and cheaper.
 Users are further compensated for adding value to this data, whether they do so manually or in an automated fashion such as with the help of machine learning algorithms.
 There is also a prediction market where users can place bets on the likely impact of any operational change proposed by social organizations in their regular progress reports.

-BiblePay is a cryptocurrency from which 10% of the block rewards go to a Christian charity to support causes in countries such as Uganda and Sierra Leone, bible verses are coded into blockchain, 40% to masternodes (Sanctuaries), and 40% goes to miners.
+BiblePay is a cryptocurrency from which 10% of the block rewards go to a Christian charity to support causes in countries such as Uganda and Sierra Leone, bible verses are coded into the blockchain, and 40% of the block rewards go to masternodes (termed as Sanctuaries), and 40% of the block rewards go to miners.

 In terms of its' technical specs, Biblepay currency runs on the Proof-of-Bible-Hash algorithm and supports CPU mining.